cbarbes1/COSC-450/MiniTest-1.md

 - Transistors
 - IC (integrated circuit)
 - LSI or VLSI ( large scaled integrated circuit, very large scaled integrated circuit)
+#### First Generation( 1945 ~ 1955) - Vacuum tubes and plugboards
+- Vacuum tubes build calculating engines
+- All Programs done by machine language written by wiring up plugboard to control the machines basic functions
+#### Second Generation (1955 ~ 1965) - transistors and batch system
+- Transistors invented in mid 1950s. computer become more reliable since vacuum tubes are replaced by transistors smaller and faster - mainframes
+- To run a job (batch system) - for machine efficiency
+    1. Programmer write a program on paper (coding paper)
+    2. Punch a program on cards (one card for one line of program)
+    3. Brings cards to the input room and submit to one of operator
+    4. If fortran comiler is needed, operator bring the compiler from the cabiner and load into the computer
+    5. wait for output
+#### The third generation (1965 ~ 1980) - IC and MultiProgramming
+- maintaining two different products was expensive proposition
+- Major features:
+  - IBM system/360 was the first major computer to use IC (integrated Circuit)
+  - To improve cpu utilization
+      - Uses multiprogramming technique to save CPU time
+      - Uses spooling (simultaneous peripheral operation on line) technique to save cpu time
+      - Uses time sharing system to share cpu time between users using terminal
 #### Multi-Programming
 - Multiple jobs (processes) are loaded into RAM and run concurrently.
 - Once CPU become available, one of job (from the ready queue) are selected by short term scheduler, load its current status (from its process table) to CPU and start to run.